conduitio-labs/conduit-connector-oracle/README.md

 ### Table name

 If a record contains a `table` property in its metadata it will be inserted in that table, otherwise it will fall back to use the table configured in the connector.
-This way the Destination can support multiple tables in the same connector, provided the user has proper access to those tables.
+Thus, a Destination can support multiple tables in a single connector, as long as the user has proper access to those tables.

 ### Upsert Behavior

 If the target table already contains a record with the same key, the Destination will upsert with its current received values.
-Because Keys must be unique, this can overwrite and thus potentially lose data, so keys should be assigned correctly from the Source.
+Because Keys must be unique, this can lead to overwriting and potential data loss, so the keys must be correctly assigned from the Source.

 ### Configuration Options